Accused of Domestic Violence?

 Understanding Domestic Abuse Charges

-"Domestic abuse" is a blanket term that can encompass a number of different offenses.
+In Maryland, "Domestic abuse" is a blanket term that can encompass a number of different criminal offenses.
 Child abuse, assault, false imprisonment, stalking, and other offenses can all be considered domestic abuse in the courtroom if the alleged victim is a family or household member.
 Still, there are important key factors to keep in mind that are specific to these charges.

 Key factors in a domestic abuse case: